Alejogb1/job-board/blog-data/why-are-my-training-and-validation-image-generators-producing-identical-images.md

 id: "why-are-my-training-and-validation-image-generators-producing-identical-images"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 The issue of your training and validation image generators spitting out identical images is definitely a head-scratcher, and something I’ve personally debugged on more than one occasion – usually in the wee hours, fueled by lukewarm coffee.
 It's a classic symptom of a fundamental setup problem, and the fix, while often straightforward, requires a close examination of a few potential culprits.
 I've seen this pop up across diverse projects, from medical imaging segmentation to object recognition in autonomous systems, each time prompting a deep dive into the data pipeline.

-The core problem, in most instances, lies in the *randomness*, or rather, the *lack* thereof within the data augmentation process.
+The core problem, in most instances, lies in the _randomness_, or rather, the _lack_ thereof within the data augmentation process.
 When we build these generators, especially using frameworks like tensorflow or pytorch, a common approach is to apply random augmentations—rotations, flips, zooms, etc.—to each image on the fly.
 The intention is to increase the diversity of our training set and thus improve model generalization.
 However, if these random operations aren't truly random, or if the random seed is fixed or shared incorrectly, the same augmentations can get applied to both training and validation batches, leading to the identical image issue you're observing.
-It's critical to understand that data augmentation isn't about just creating "different" images; it's about generating variations that are both representative of the underlying distribution *and* decorrelated across the training and validation sets.
+It's critical to understand that data augmentation isn't about just creating "different" images; it's about generating variations that are both representative of the underlying distribution _and_ decorrelated across the training and validation sets.

 Let's break this down into a few common scenarios and provide concrete examples with code snippets, since seeing it in action often helps the most.